Swan maiden: Middle East and Caucasus: The Peri

-It has been noted by Western writers that the character of the Peri (or Pari) of Persian and Islamic mythology, as a supernatural wife, shares similar traits with the swan maiden, in that the human male hides the Pari's wings and marries her.
+Western writers have noted that the character of the Peri (or Pari) in Persian and Islamic mythology, as a supernatural wife, shares traits with the swan maiden: the human male hides the Pari's wings and marries her.
 After some time, the Pari woman regains her wings and leaves her mortal husband.
 Scholar Ulrich Marzolph (fa) indicates an Indo-Persian origin for the character, who was later integrated into the Arab fairy tale tradition.
 The peri appears in Asia Minor, Central Asia, and was brought by the Turkic expansion to the Balkans, specifically to Bulgaria and (then) Macedonia.

 According to Turkologist Ignác Kúnos, the peris in Turkish tales fly through the air with their cloud-like garments of a green colour, but also in the shape of doves.
-They also number forty, seven or three, and serve a Peri-king that can be a human person they stole from the human realm.
+They also number forty, seven or three, and serve a Peri-king, who can be a human person they stole from the human realm.
 Like vestals, Kúnos wrote, the peris belong to the spiritual realm until love sprouts in their hearts, and they must join with their mortal lovers, being abandoned by their sisters to their own devices.
 Also, the first meeting between humans and peris occurs during the latter's bathtime.

 Armenia

 In the Armenian folktale Kush-Pari or The Bird-Peri, a prince seeks the titular Kush-Pari, a Houri-Pari or "Fairy-Bird" ("a nymph of paradise in the shape of a bird", "a golden human-headed bird ... radiant as the sun"), as a present to the king he serves.
-After being captured, the Kush-Pari reveals to the king she transforms into a maiden after undonning her feather cloak and proposes she becomes his queen after his servant rescues her maid and brings back the fiery mares.
-Kush-Pari intends to use the fiery mares' milk for a special ritual: the king dies, but the prince survives, who she marries.
-At the end of the story, her new husband tells his wife that his father is blinded, but she reveals she was the cause for his blindness.
+After being captured, the Kush-Pari reveals to the king that she transforms into a maiden after undonning her feather cloak and proposes that she become his queen after his servant rescues her maid and brings back the fiery mares.
+Kush-Pari intends to use the fiery mares' milk for a special ritual: the king dies, but the prince survives and marries her.
+At the end of the story, her new husband tells his wife that his father is blind, but she reveals she was the cause of his blindness.
 Author Leon Surmelian noted that this Houri-Pari was a "fiery creature", a maiden of great beauty.